SAU Neighborhood Relations

 A Message to Students Living Off Campus

-As you are aware, St. Ambrose University requires "all full-time first and second year students (defined as those with less than 60 credits) to live in a university residence hall unless the student lives at his/her permanent residence with their parent or legal guardian within 30 miles of campus" (Student Handbook, p.
-29).
+As you are aware, St. Ambrose University requires "all full-time first and second year students (defined as those with fewer than 60 credits) to live in a university residence hall unless the student lives at his/her permanent residence with their parent or legal guardian within 30 miles of campus" (Student Handbook).
 Those falling outside these criteria are able to select between on and off campus living.

 If we can be of any assistance to you, please do not hesitate to contact my office.
 I stand available to serve as an on-going resource to you.